 If a job seeker isn’t happy with the salary or benefits package, they should speak with the recruiter or hiring manager and begin the process of salary negotiation before writing an acceptance letter or acceptance email.
 It is best not to send an email to the employer, mentioning a better offer or conditional offer from another company during this process.
 This could deter the employer from wanting to engage in salary negotiations or altering the compensation package.

 The first step for job seekers is to communicate with the hiring manager or recruiter once the offer letter is received.
 This communication is simply about receiving the offer letter and informing all parties that the letter and offer will be reviewed quickly.
 As a job seeker, review the details of the offer in-depth.
 If the offer is an employment contract, the job seeker may want to contact an attorney to discuss the agreement's details.

 Decide on Accepting the Offered Salary

 Review the starting salary or base salary of the offer.
 If happy with the offer, continue to write the job offer acceptance letter or email informing the employer of the decision to move forward.
-If unhappy with the offer, the candidate may want to send a counter offer email which outlines the start of a negotiation process (normally asking a small percentage jump in the base salary amount) to the potential employer.
+If unhappy with the offer, the candidate may want to send a counter offer email that outlines the start of a negotiation process (normally asking a small percentage jump in the base salary amount) to the potential employer.

-Tip: Avoid using multiple job offers as a way of negotiating salary.
+Tip: Avoid using multiple job offers as a way of negotiating a salary.
 Expressing the fact that this is the “dream job” of the candidate but a desire to explore either an additional employee benefit or move the base salary up slightly is a much better way of handling the situation as a prospective employee.